 As mentioned above, having an air cavity with mass on top is another way (than purely mass) to improve the sound insulation performance of a floor build-up.
 Systems for mass timber floors could be:

-- Raised floors on resilient materials and mineral wool within the air cavity;
+- Raised floors on resilient materials and wool/fibre boards within the air cavity;

 Fine sand/gravel screeds

 Fine sand/gravel screeds are not used in all countries, but they are a great and simple way to improve both the airborne and the impact sound insulation performances of floor build-ups.

 You can also install them quickly, you don’t need to wait for them to dry and you can level the floors with some of them.

 The sketches below show some examples of combinations using the materials presented above, achieving minimum Rw 58 dB (airborne sound insulation performance) and maximum Ln,w 51dB (impact sound insulation performance).

 CONTROLLING THE SOUND FLANKING ABOVE CRITICAL PARTITIONS